STōK™ Cold Brew and Tom Segura Launch New Seasonal Pumpkin Cold Brew & Limited-Edition Coffee Tumbler to Turn Pumpkin Season on its Head

 Cold brew fans who want to get their hands on new STōK Pumpkin Cold Brew and one of the 600 custom tumblers can visit SToKPumpkinAF.com to claim**.
 The Tom-Segura-designed, reusable tumblers are available on a first-come, first-served basis, so die-hard fans of coffee, pumpkin spice or Tom should grab one while they're cold.

 "It's no secret that people love pumpkin, and once fall arrives it's hard to ignore the frenzy that circles the flavor," said Brittney Polka, director of marketing for STōK.
-"STōK has always put coffee first, and our pumpkin variety is no different – starting with quality cold brew and adding our take on a delicious, warm pumpkin spice blend that gives fall a bold taste."
+"STōK has always put coffee first, and our pumpkin variety is no different—starting with quality cold brew and adding our take on a delicious pumpkin spice blend gives fall a bold taste."

 STōK Pumpkin Cold Brew is now available for the season at grocery and retailers nationwide at a suggested retail price of $4.99 per bottle.
 Please visit, STōKColdBrew.com to learn more.